Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Antibodies are chemicals released by the body's immune system in response to bacteria and viruses.
 Certain infections release specific kinds of antibodies.
 These specified antibodies can be used to identify the presence of a specific virus or bacteria.

 The test is conducted entirely at home and doesn't require you to send off any samples.
-Unlike a laboratory test, this home test provides results in minutes making it fast and convenient.
+Unlike a laboratory test, this home test provides results in minutes, making it a fast and convenient option.
 Using the enclosed leaflet, you and your healthcare provider can interpret the results and, if needed, discuss an appropriate course of treatment.

 The SELFCheck Stomach Ulcer Test comes with everything you need to conduct the test from the privacy of your own home.
-You need to follow the enclosed instructions very carefully to ensure an accurate result.
-Make sure you read all the information pertaining the home test kit before proceeding with the test.
+Please follow the enclosed instructions carefully to ensure an accurate result.
+Ensure you read all the information provided with the home test kit before proceeding with the test.

 Each test comes with: